-Kona Coffee is the brand name of coffee grown on the hillsides of Hualalai and Mauna Loa in the North and South Kona Districts of the big Island of Hawaii.
+Kona coffee beans company is the brand name of coffee grown on the hillsides of Hualalai and Mauna Loa in the North and South Kona Districts of the big Island of Hawaii.
 It’s said to be one of the most expensive coffees in the world.
 No other coffee can be called “Kona”, unless it’s grown in the Kona Districts.

 The Kona Districts weather is one of sunny mornings with gentle clouds and rains in the afternoon.
 Combine this with the rich, hard packed, volcanic soil and you have perfect conditions for growing some great coffee.
 The sub-tropical climate is perfect for growing coffee.